George Gregan: Post-playing retirement

 In 2012, Gregan was assistant coach at the Brumbies.
 In 2014, Gregan joined the Fox-Sports Rugby commentator team, along with his former Wallabies teammate John Eales.

 Pitch-side at the Hong Kong Sevens in March 2014, former Ireland and British and Irish Lions captain Brian O'Driscoll and former Australia captain Stephen Larkham demonstrated their skills to Bloomberg TV Anchor John Dawson.

 GG's Espresso/Gregan Group

-In the late 1990s, Gregan and his wife had started planning for his post-playing career.
+In the late 1990s, Gregan and his ex-wife had started planning for his post-playing career.
 Formulating plans for a coffee shop business, in 1998 he counted and then surveyed commuters at Wynyard station.
 The first GG's Espresso shop opened in 1999, and presently there are 9 GG's Espresso cafes across Sydney and Brisbane.
 These form the basis of a wider food and hospitality business, The Gregan Group, which turned over Aus$10M and employs 280 people.